LenchetoFC/youtube-usage-regulator/README.md

 ### Installing

 There is currently no consumer release on [Chrome Extension Store](https://chromewebstore.google.com/).
-Once the extension is functional, there will be an offical release on the store and will be stated here.
+Once the extension is functional, there will be an official release on the store and will be stated here.

 ## Features